wlsf82/protractor-and-webrtc/README.md

 ### Running the complete test suite

-Now that we have a test suite with test cases for all the main elements in the page and also for real use cases of the app it's time to see them running.
+Now that we have a test suite with test cases for all the main elements in the page and also for real use cases of the app, it's time to see them running.

 Use the below command to run the tests: